HendrikLevering/cljs-eval/README.md

 # de.levering-it/cljs-eval

-Do you want to be able to run cljs directly from your cljs repl?
+Do you want to be able to run cljs directly from your clj repl?
 Cljs-eval gives you a way to create a headless browser repl, which you can use to run cljs code directly from clj.
 It uses playwright to establish the browser repl.